eosc-life/WP2_workshop_tool_packaging/CellProfiler/CellProfiler.md

 The `build` number start with 0 by default, remember to increase it every time creating new build.

+`script` is used for short build scripts.
+If your build logic is complicated, Bioconda recommends using [scripts](https://docs.conda.io/projects/conda-build/en/latest/resources/build-scripts.html) `build.sh` (for Linux or OSX) or `build.bat` (for Windows) to carry our your build steps.

 The below recipe is an example for CellProfiler 3.1.9.
 For detailed documentation on defining the recipe file, please visit the [conda documentation](https://docs.conda.io/projects/conda-build/en/latest/resources/define-metadata.html).

     {% set name = "CellProfiler" %}